Fantastic Foods That Lower Cholesterol (And Why to Eat Them)

 Pectin is another soluble fiber similar to beta-glucans.
 It lowers cholesterol by the same means as beta-glucans but is not found in all of the same foods.
 Some common good cholesterol foods containing pectin include:

 Phytosterols (Sterols and Stanols)

 Sterols and stanols, also known as phytosterols, are cholesterol-like steroid alcohols.
 On a biological level, they act like “replacement” cholesterol in the intestines and reduce absorption of actual cholesterol.
-The best sources for phytosterols are:
+The best cholesterol-reducing foods for phytosterols are:

 - Brussels sprouts

 “Omega 3s,” as they are commonly called, are a form of fatty acid found in a variety of fish, nuts, and seeds.
 While they have not been proven to lower cholesterol, there is evidence to suggest that consuming Omega 3s lowers the level of triglycerides in your blood.
 The following foods to help lower cholesterol contain a high level of omega 3 fatty acids:

 - Fatty fish such as mackerel, salmon, herring, etc.

 Lycopene is a phytochemical found in many red-colored plants.
 However, not all red fruits and vegetables contain lycopene (and vice versa).
 Concentrated versions of tomato products contain one of the highest levels of lycopene.
 Common foods to eat to lower cholesterol that contain lycopene include: